ajdalshov/peugeot-508-winow-wiper-repair/README.md

 	---

-- Second example, microscope view of BOSCH D0865FD microcontroller after cleanup, on this one I had to drill using a small diamond ball tip to expose the track for a broken pin under the chip's proteive epoxy resin in order to get a clean point to solder a new wire to.
+- Second example, microscope view of BOSCH D0865FD microcontroller after cleanup, on this one I had to drill using a small diamond ball tip to expose the track for a broken pin under the chip's protective epoxy resin in order to get a clean point to solder a new wire to.

 	![](assets/1_397_220_614_pcb_lqdmg_1_chip_drill.jpg)